lambdaclass/cairo-vm/docs/hint_processor/hint_design.md

       This is more efficient than looping on the Python side and calling the Rust code with each iteration of the loop.
       This guideline also applies generally to integrations between Python and other code that uses the Python C ABI, such as Cython modules.

-2. protocol + external process
+2. Protocol + external process
     - Run python cairo & starknet code in a separate python process started by cairo-rs, with RPC style communication
 	- How to provide access to vm state, and allow state modification by hints?
 	- Should the hint code running in python intermittingly call an API to modify cairo-rs VM state, or should it run in completion, and send changes back to cairo-rs once done?